ocimar84/funkosgalaxy/README.md

 🚀 **Merit & Beyhond Collectibles**

-## Overview

-This README outlines the exciting future features that we plan to implement for the Merit & Beyhond Collectibles website.
-We are dedicated to improving our user experience and expanding our offerings in the collectibles industry.

-## Features

 ### Advanced Search

 - Enhance the search functionality to support advanced filters, such as price ranges and product categories.